Skip to main content

 Default and custom earnings

 ZIP automatically populates earnings based on earning types configured in Payroll Settings > Earnings Configuration.
-These configurations may apply at either the center or business entity level.

 Add custom earnings